Jackson Browne: Other honors and recognitions

 In 2002, Browne received the John Steinbeck Award, given to artists who exemplify the environmental and social values in which Steinbeck believed.
 On March 14, 2004, Browne was inducted into the Rock and Roll Hall of Fame by Bruce Springsteen.
-In 2007, he was inducted into the Songwriters Hall of Fame.

-Browne was inducted into the Rock and Roll Hall of Fame in 2004.
-Bruce Springsteen inducted him.
 Also in 2004, Browne was named an honorary Doctorate of Music by Occidental College in Los Angeles for "a remarkable musical career that has successfully combined an intensely personal artistry with a broader vision of social justice."

 For "promoting peace and justice through his music and his unrelenting support for that which promotes nonviolent solutions to problems both nationally and internationally", Browne received the Courage of Conscience Awards from The Peace Abbey in Sherborn, Massachusetts.
 In 2007, Browne was awarded the Chapin-World Hunger Year Harry Chapin Humanitarian Award.
+In 2007, he was inducted into the Songwriters Hall of Fame.
-In 2008, Browne received the NARM Harry Chapin Humanitarian Award.

-In 2008, Browne received the Golden Plate Award of the American Academy of Achievement in recognition of his lifetime in the arts and dedication as a social activist.
+In 2008, Browne received the NARM Harry Chapin Humanitarian Award. and the Golden Plate Award of the American Academy of Achievement in recognition of his lifetime in the arts and dedication as a social activist.
 His award was presented by Awards Council member Senator Tom Daschle.
 In 2010, Browne received the We Are Family Humanitarian Award.

 Browne was the 2014 recipient of the GRAMMY Museum Jane Ortner Education Award.
 In 2018, he was the first artist to receive the Gandhi Peace Award from the organization Promoting Enduring Peace.
 In 2024, Browne was honored with the American Music Honors from the Bruce Springsteen Archives and Center for American Music celebrating artists who have demonstrated artistic excellence, creative integrity, and a longstanding commitment to the value of music in our national consciousness.